precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 <mapping:axial-geometric-multiscale direction="read" type="spread" radius="1.0" from="MyMesh2" to="MyMesh1" constraint="consistent" />
 ```

-The `type` which can be either `"spread"` or `"collect"` refers to whether the participant spreads or collects data.
-In this case `MyMesh1` would be the higher dimensional one, as data needs to be spread in order for `MyMesh2` to read it.
+The `type` which can be either `"spread"` or `"collect"` refers to whether the participant spreads data from one mesh node to multiple nodes or collects data from multiple mesh nodes into one node.
+In this case `MyMesh1` would be the higher dimensional one, as data needs to be spread to multiple nodes in order for `MyMesh2` to read it.

 The `radius` refers to the radius of the circular interface boundary surface.